At My Most Fragile

 Finding a book I wrote on the shelves of a Barnes & Noble bookstore was an incredible feeling.
 November 2020.

 A lack of a promotional budget and a big publisher behind you when it comes to publicity.
-I'm grateful for the audience I have that took a chance on me and I have the good fortune that they have been kind and loyal, but of course I'd love to sell more books.
+I'm grateful for the audience I have who took a chance on me, but of course I'd love to sell more books.
 Every writer wants to be read.
 I don't care anything about being famous or culturally important, but I do want to be read more widely and not be a niche writer.
 I willingly chose to be an indie knowing the challenges that come with it so I'm not complaining, but I'm mentioning it as a challenge to the business side of writing.
 I try not to promote myself all that much because there is something unseemly about that.
 Much of my promotion comes via word of mouth on social media and I'm dependent on ratings and reviews from readers on services like Amazon to help coax the the algorithms into favoring me.
 I wish more people that read my books would take the two minutes to rate or review me there with their genuine feedback.
 I have far more readers than ratings and reviews on my books and more feedback would definitely help me.

 Thank you for reading.